 [...
 Notwithstanding the foregoing provisions of this section, the register of deeds shall accept for recording and the land court shall accept with a petition for registration or confirmation of title any plan bearing a certificate by a registered land surveyor that the property lines shown are the lines dividing existing ownerships, and the lines of streets and ways shown are those of public or private streets or ways already established, and that no new lines for division of existing ownership or for new ways are shown.
 The recording of any such plan shall not relieve any owner from compliance with the provisions of the subdivision control law or of any other applicable provision of law . . . â€” from MGL c.
 41, § 81X.]

 I. Endorsement.
-If the Board finds that the plan does not require approval, it shall forthwith endorse the plan under the title, 'Approval Under the Subdivision Control Law Not Required'.
+If the Board finds that the plan does not require approval, it shall forthwith endorse the plan under the title, "Approval Under the Subdivision Control Law Not Required".
 The Board may add to such endorsement a statement of the reason(s) approval is not required.
-If the Board does not act within 21 days after submission of the plan to the Planning Board, (provided endorsement has not been declined under the provisions of Subsection F or G) the plan is deemed to be approved and a certificate to that effect may be obtained from the Town Clerk.
+If the Board does not act within 21 days after submission of the plan to the Planning Board (provided endorsement has not been declined under the provisions of Subsection F or G), the plan is deemed to be approved and a certificate to that effect may be obtained from the Town Clerk.
 However, if the Board determines that the plan does require approval as a subdivision, it shall notify the Town Clerk and the applicant of its action forthwith in writing.

 J. Endorsing ANR plans showing zoning violations.
-A plan showing proposed lots with sufficient frontage and access, but shown as having insufficient size or non conforming shape or some other zoning violation, may be entitled to an endorsement that "approval under the Subdivision Control Law is not required."
+A plan showing proposed lots with sufficient frontage and access, but shown as having insufficient size or nonconforming shape or some other zoning violation, may be entitled to an endorsement that "approval under the Subdivision Control Law is not required."
 Endorsement under this section may include a statement of the reason approval is not required.
 The Planning Board will exercise its powers in a way that protects persons who will rely on the ANR endorsement.
 A statement will be placed on the plan indicating that the deficient lot(s) does (do) not conform with the present Winchendon Zoning Bylaw.
 The Building Commissioner should also be alerted to these plans.

 K. Site inspection.
 Site or other work on any ANR lot herein created shall not commence without a site inspection by the Conservation Commission or its agent.
 The applicant is responsible for arranging the site inspection with the Conservation Agent.

 L. Plan must be recorded.
 Upon delivery of the endorsed plan to the applicant, the applicant shall cause the plan to be recorded in the Registry of Deeds.
-The applicant shall then bring the recording receipt to the Planning Agent who shall make a copy thereof and only then may distribute copies of the plans to the Assessors, Building Commissioner, the Conservation Commission and the Board of Health.
+The applicant shall then bring the recording receipt to the Planning Agent, who shall make a copy thereof and only then may distribute copies of the plans to the Assessors, Building Commissioner, the Conservation Commission and the Board of Health.
 The Building Commissioner will issue no building permits until he has received his copy of the plan.

 M. Use of land.
 When an ANR plan has been submitted to the Planning Board and proper notice has been given to the Town Clerk, the use of the land shall have such protection from future zoning changes as is provided by the Massachusetts General Laws.